 I logged over 300 combined hours of field use across Olympic National Park, the Columbia River Gorge, Mount Hood National Forest, and the Oregon Coast.
 Each tool was carried as a primary for at least three weeks before I formed an opinion.
 Weight was verified on a digital scale.
 Blade steel grades were confirmed against manufacturer documentation.

-The criteria that matter most for a prepper multi-tool: does the lock hold when you’re cold and tired, do the pliers actually grip, and does the blade still cut cleanly after a week of real work?
+The criteria that matter most?
+Does the lock hold when you’re cold and tired, do the pliers actually grip, and does the blade still cut cleanly after a week of real work?

-Specs to confirm before purchase: exact tool list and blade type, lock type and outside access, steel grade, weight and closed length, and availability of replacement parts.
+Before you buy, confirm these specs: exact tool list and blade type, lock type and outside access, steel grade, weight and closed length, and availability of replacement parts.
+Don’t trust marketing copy — verify against the manufacturer’s spec sheet.

 What Is the Best Overall Multi-Tool?

 That said, for wilderness survival specifically, the Leatherman Signal edges ahead.
 Its integrated ferro rod, emergency whistle, and hammer surface add purpose-built survival tools that the Wave+ simply doesn’t have.
-If your kit is built around backcountry travel and remote scenarios, the Signal is the better match.
+If your kit’s built around backcountry travel and remote scenarios, the Signal is the better match.

 For everyone else — home kits, vehicle kits, urban EDC, general preparedness — the Wave+ is the answer.